VEckardt/IntegrityDocs/README.md

 ```
 SET IC_HOME=C:\Integrity\ILMClient11
 ```
-- In case of any performance issue based on too many data in Integrity, you can also disable certain object types from being scanned, such as
+- In the case of a performance problem that is usually based on too much configuration data in Integrity, you can also disable certain types of objects, such as:
 ```
-Usage:
+Parameter:
              --noViewsets:   disable Viewsets scan and output
            --noSIProjects:   disable SIProjects scan and output
            --noIMProjects:   disable IMProjects scan and output